-4.6.3.
+4.6.2.
 Methodology for Sub-project 2: Pine-aspen Density Management

-The study assesses, on pine sites subject to hardwood competition, what density management alternatives are expected to provide the best total and coniferous timber productivity.
+The study assessed, on pine sites subject to hardwood competition, what density management alternatives are expected to provide the best total and coniferous timber productivity.

 The sub-project involved selection of 18 post-harvest pine-aspen stands between 10 and 40 years of age, partitioning the stands into areas of high, medium and low aspen density, and measuring 6 plots in each stand.
 Plots were tree-mapped and measured in detail.
 A sub-sample of 3 plots in each of 9 of the stands was destructively sampled to obtain retroactive data on height and diameter increment for both pine and aspen.
-Field work was conducted in 2006 and 2007.
+The remaining plots are being maintained for re-measurement.
 The analysis involved assessment of competition indices and responses useful for developing or validating whole-stand, individual-tree, and/or distance-dependent growth models.
+The resulting models will be used to provide the required forecasts within the project term, while the maintained plots will allow for longer-term monitoring of actual versus forecast growth and yield.